Disease/Disorder

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-When deciding the optimal treatment intervention in patients with a shoulder fracture or dislocation factors to take into consideration include patient’s age, activity level, dominant side, possible associated complications, and location of the fracture.
+When deciding the optimal treatment intervention in patients with a shoulder fracture or dislocation, factors to take into consideration include the patient’s age, activity level, dominant side, possible associated complications, and location of the fracture as well as other patient specific measures.
 Whether the injury is managed surgically or non-surgically, early motion is crucial in obtaining adequate functional outcomes.

 Gaps in the Evidence-Based Knowledge